-Red laughs and says, Andy right now reminds me of Nicolas Kostyleff.
+Red laughed and said, Andy right now reminds me of Nicolas Kostyleff.

-“Time stands still” Andy replies, “We are privileged, thank you.
+“Time stands still” Andy replied, “We are privileged, thank you.
 Luxurious Train, we are blessed.”

 Red and Andy smiled, and looked at Mathias.
-Andy smiles wider because he knows Mathias is about to time stamp time with his poetry.
+Andy smiled wider because he knows Mathias is about to time stamp time with his Poetry.

 “We are learning how to listen here Israel Moss,” Red replied.

 Andy right away found an online speech by Antjie Krog, entitled, An Inappropriate Text for an Appropriate Evening – Read Antjie Krog’s Keynote Address from the 2015 Sunday Times Literary Awards.
 Andy looked at the book Red was holding and the one ‘New News Out of Africa’ received earlier the bartender gave Red, next to the Poetry Trains fire box laptop, and smiled.
 Andy looked at Israel Moss, and smiled and said, “Thanks, we have a lot to learn.”
 Andy looked out the window, and thought about his passions across the sea, they were still burning inside of him and there.